 At various times, Revere shared this house with his mother and nine of his children from two marriages.
 His first wife, Sarah, died following the birth of their eighth child and Rachel, his second wife, bore him another eight.
 Throughout the 19th-century the home served as a boardinghouse for sailors and tenement for Irish, Jewish, and Italian immigrants who lived in the North End.

-PAUL REVERE MEMORIAL ASSOCIATION The Paul Revere House, restored, owned and operated by the Paul Revere Memorial Association, is open to the public year round for self-guided tours.
-So stop by any time !
+PAUL REVERE MEMORIAL ASSOCIATION The Paul Revere House, restored, owned and operated by the Paul Revere Memorial Association, serves as a museum and historic site where visitors can learn about Paul Revere's life and times, and experience what home life was like in 17th- and 18th-century Boston.
 An array of formal guided tours and special programs are offered for families, schools, camps, community centers and tour groups.
 To book tours or learn about programs please call or visit the web site.

 Freedom Trail Foundation tours that feature this site:

 The Paul Revere House/Paul Revere Memorial Association, Partner Site Boston National Historical Park

 Admission: $3.50 adults, $3.00 seniors & college students; $1.00 children, with Group Rates available.

 Apr.
 15 - Oct.
 31: 9:30 a.m. - 5 :15 p.m.

 Nov.
 1 - Apr.
 14: 9:30 a.m. - 4:15 p.m.